Ada-Developers-Academy/daily-curriculum/week07/monday/rspec-with-rails.md

 #### Install `guard-rspec`

-Guard Rspec will automatically and intelligently run your specs when files are modified.
+Guard-rspec will automatically and intelligently run your specs when files are modified.
 Add the gem to your `:development` group in your `Gemfile`

     gem 'guard-rspec', require: false